Best speaker to use with your Amazon Echo Dot Android Central 2021

 If the sound quality isn't enough, then there's also the sleek design.
-Considering what it offers, this speaker is pretty compact and will look good on your shelf or entertainment center.
+This speaker is pretty compact and will look good on your shelf or entertainment center, considering what it offers.
 Since it's a high-end speaker, it would be nice if it came with a remote, but it doesn't.
 You'll have to rely on Alexa or an app to control it from a distance.

-One of the nice things about it is that you can stand it up vertically or horizontally to better fit in your home.
+One of the nice things about it is that you can stand it up vertically or horizontally to fit your home better.
 A built-in sensor adjusts sound quality accordingly, no matter which way the device is oriented.
 You can even pair it with another Sonos Five5 to create stereo sound in your home.
 On the backside, you'll find a 3.5mm jack so you can plug in a compatible device and listen to music that way.
-This speaker supports Bluetooth, as well as high-quality connections via Wi-Fi or Ethernet, to pair with other devices.
+This speaker supports Bluetooth and high-quality connections via Wi-Fi or Ethernet to pair with other devices.

 - Excellent sound